 It all depends on the technical needs and demands of the shoe style, material performance, etc.

 Very Important: Dress Shoes Top-lines can have several edges finishing.
-Few examples of more common are: Folded Edge, Glove Stitching, Raw Edge, English Biding, French Biding.
+A few examples of more common are: Folded Edge, Glove Stitching, Raw Edge, English Biding, and French Biding.
 I will detail all those edge finishing types in a new article.
 Just for the record, the dress shoe pictured in this article is featuring glove stitching edge type.

-8- Line Trimming: means Trimming or Cutting the surplus of the lining.
+8- Line Trimming: this means Trimming or Cutting the surplus of the lining.

 9- Vamp Top-Line: the line on the top of the upper that like a neck ring involves the ankle.